usamakh20/DBLPDataVizServer/README.md

 # DBLPDataVizServer
-A REST server in FLASK to query data from dblp in MYSQL
+A REST server in FLASK to query and visualize data from dblp stored in MYSQL.

 1. If you want to run locally follow steps below.